PatrickReynoldsCoding/pair-up-live/README.md

+*This project is forked from the original repo used during the Makers Bootcamp. https://github.com/PatrickReynoldsCoding/pair-up*

 # About
 PairUp: Connect, Collaborate & Create.
 Boost your skills through pair programming and share knowledge.
 Post your projects, join others, and build a network of skilled coders.
 Join the community now!